-Because these trips from London to Scotland don’t go north of Edinburgh, you can easily do this UK road trip itinerary 9 months out of the year.
+Because this road trip from London to Scotland doesn’t go north of Edinburgh, you can easily do this driving itinerary 9 months out of the year.

 Due to the potential for snowy road conditions, I’d avoid December – February.
 And to avoid the crowds and major traffic, steer clear of August.
-That’s when everyone else is going on UK self drive holidays.
+That’s when everyone else is going on UK road trips.

 It was late September when I completed this route, and it was a great balance of fine weather and reduced congestion.
 April and October would also be ideal for the same reasons.
 If you’re desperate to see London at Christmas, they typically start decorating the last week in November.

 Travel Tips for Your Self Drive UK Holiday

 Here are a few helpful tips to make your drive across the UK a success:

 - When driving on country roads, be prepared to pull off to let oncoming drivers pass.
 Many of the roads in the Cotswolds and the Lake District are not wide enough for two cars to pass side-by-side.